An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 Both allow adding videos from YouTube and the web.
 Prezi supports uploading videos from your computer in premium plans.

-On the contrary, Google Slides offers to download files in multiple formats.
+Google Slides offers to download files in multiple formats.
 You can download presentations in the below formats:

 - Microsoft PowerPoint